topgoonr/dcp-src/README.md

 # dcp-src

-DCP Go
-to be kept alongside the Go src/ folder
+DCP in Go: An attempt to solve the DCP problems in Go